smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.5.24 - 2023-10-16

+CHANGES:
+- Fixed issue where input_id would sometimes now be returned or would be an incorrect value.

 ## 3.5.21 - 2023-10-11

 CHANGES: